drelhaj/Tweepy_Academic/README.md

 # Tweepy_Academic
 Search and download tweets from Twitter using Tweepy and Twitter API v.2.
-The code is for those with an Academic Research Twitter Account, which has a limit of 10 million tweets a month and allows fully archive search back to March 2006.
+The code works with [Twitter API Academic Research Access](https://developer.twitter.com/en/products/twitter-api/academic-research), which has a limit of 10 million tweets a month and allows full archive search, back to March 2006.

 # Functions
 The code allows the following: